Ram-95/Python_Applications/README.md

 -	### Online Coding Platforms Rating Tracker:
     > - Given the URLs of users profile in Codeforces, Codechef, Hacker Earth, SPOJ and Interview Bit, this script will print their ratings and ranks.
     > - By running this script, a user can check his all ratings without explicitly navigating to the respective URLs.

+-   ### Slack Push Notification:
+    > - Utility Code for sending Push notifications to Slack app on Mobile.